StackVista/stackstate-docs/use/events/about_events.md

 ### Events from external sources

-Many StackState integrations can retrieve events from external systems.
-All events retrieved from external systems will be listed in the Events Perspective and the right panel details tabs.
+Many StackState integrations retrieve events from external systems.
+All events retrieved from external systems will be listed in the Events Perspective and in the **Event** list in the right panel **View summary** tab and the details tabs - **Component details** and **Direct relation details**, unless otherwise stated in the [integration documentation](/stackpacks/integrations/).

 ### Log streams